risk-first/website/docs/thinking/A-Simple-Scenario.md

 ![How Taking Action affects Reality, and also changes your Internal Model](/img/generated/introduction/model_vs_reality.png)

 Our model is forced to [Meet Reality](../thinking/Glossary.md#meet-reality), and the model changes,  forcing us to deal with these risks, as shown in the diagram above.

-Whenever we try to _do something_ about a risk, it is called [Taking Action](../thinking/Glossary.md#taking-action).
+In Risk-First, whenever we try to _do something_ about a risk, it is called [Taking Action](../thinking/Glossary.md#taking-action).
 [Taking Action](../thinking/Glossary.md#taking-action) _changes_ reality, and with it your [Internal Model](../thinking/Glossary.md#internal-model) of the risks you're facing.
 That's because it's only by interacting with the world that we add knowledge to our [Internal Model](../thinking/Glossary.md#internal-model) about what works and what doesn't.
 Even something as passive as _checking the shop opening times_ is an action, and it improves on our [Internal Model](../thinking/Glossary.md#internal-model) of the world.

 If we had a good [Internal Model](../thinking/Glossary.md#Internal-Model) and [took the right actions](../thinking/Glossary.md#taking-action), we should see positive outcomes.
 If we failed to manage the risks, or took inappropriate actions, we'll probably see negative outcomes.